MarcialRosales/java-pcf-workshops/README.md

 ## Retrieve fares from an external application

-We are going to extend our flight availability application we implemented in the branch `load-flights-from-db`.
+We are going to extend our flight availability application we implemented in the branch `load-flights-from-db` so that it retrieves flights and the fare for each flight.
 This time we are working off branch `load-fares-from-external-app`.

-The idea is this: To return flights with fares we retrieve the flights from the db (like we did before) and pass those flights to the fare-service to get the fares before returning them to the caller.
+The idea is this: Flights come straight from the db (via the *flight-repository service*) and fares come from calling another rest service.
 ```
 		--[1]--(rest api)--->[flight-availability]---[3]-(rest api)---->[fare-service]
 										|
 										+---[2]-(FlightRepository)-->[MySql db]
 ```

 ### Code walk-thru

 1. Change the [FlightServiceImpl]() so that it calls the [FareService]().
-We build a instance of [FareServiceImpl]() from a uniquely identified **RestTemplate**.
+We build an instance of [FareServiceImpl]() from a specific **RestTemplate** that points directly to the fare-service.
 	```
 	@Service
 	public class FareServiceImpl implements FareService {